Zetaphor/ovrt-helper/README.md

-url | String | URL to open the web screen to width | Number | The width of the screen in pixels height | Number | The height of the screen in pixels callback | String | The name of the callback function data | String | A string to pass back to the callback
+url | String | URL to open the web screen to width | Number | The width of the screen in pixels height | Number | The height of the screen in pixels callback | Function | A function definition to callback once the window is created data | Object | This object will be passed to the callback along with the window uid

 ### Desktop Window
 ```javascript